material-components/material-components-web/packages/mdc-chips/README.md

 `deregisterEventHandler(evtType: string, handler: EventListener) => void` | Deregisters an event listener on the root element `registerTrailingIconInteractionHandler(evtType: string, handler: EventListener) => void` | Registers an event listener on the trailing icon element
 `deregisterTrailingIconInteractionHandler(evtType: string, handler: EventListener) => void` | Deregisters an event listener on the trailing icon element
-`notifyInteraction() => void` | Emits a custom event `MDCChip:interaction` denoting the chip has been interacted with, which bubbles to the parent `mdc-chip-set` element
+`notifyInteraction() => void` | Emits a custom event `MDCChip:interaction` denoting the chip has been interacted with `notifyTrailingIconInteraction() => void` | Emits a custom event `MDCChip:trailingIconInteraction` denoting the chip's trailing icon has been interacted with

-`notifyTrailingIconInteraction() => void` | Emits a custom event `MDCChip:trailingIconInteraction` denoting the chip's trailing icon has been interacted with, which bubbles to the parent `mdc-chip-set` element
+> _NOTE_: The custom events emitted by `notifyInteraction` and `notifyTrailingIconInteraction` must pass along the target chip's `MDCChipFoundation` in its event details, as well as bubble to the parent `mdc-chip-set` element.

 #### `MDCChipSetAdapter`